janymuong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/blog_post.md

 # What Happens When You Type `google.com` in Your Browser and Press `enter`?

-This is an article-like REAME.md that aims to explain the step-by-step process that occurs when you enter "google.com" in your web browser and press the Enter key.
+This is an article-like REAME.md that aims to explain the step-by-step process that occurs when you enter "google.com" in your web browser and press the `enter` key.
 In this context, we will explore each stage of the workflow, from the initial `DNS` request to the final `rendering` of the webpage.

 > [Web Infrastructure Diagram](./img_blog/web_infra.png):
 <div align="center">